 In 2018, recruiters will have to make positive candidate experience a priority.
 This will be a key differentiator for employers.

-Recruiters can put in more efforts to update candidates on the status of their job application, without letting them wait for long.
+Recruiters can put in more efforts to update candidates on the status of their job applications, without letting them wait for long.
 Adoption of recruitment chatbots can be an added advantage for organizations that are looking forward in making a difference.

 Initiating an employee onboarding process even before the first day of a new hire is a great engagement approach.
 While many employees prefer human touch in the hiring and onboarding process, it is good to communicate to candidates through technology/ tools and stay in touch throughout.